The counteroffer is a common tool used in real estate transactions.

 The appraisal itself is often a reason for a counteroffer.
 Upon seeing the home, the buyer might believe he or she is getting a fair deal.
 However, the appraisal might point out things that were not otherwise known.
 It could be problems with the foundation, damage from termites, or water damage.
 This is a common and completely reasonable reason for a buyer to work with their real estate agent to come up with a counteroffer.

 Once a counteroffer is proposed, the seller has multiple options.
-He or she can accept the offer, reject the offer or submit a counteroffer.
+He or she can accept the offer, reject the offer or submit their own counteroffer.

 Whether you are the potential buyer or the seller of a property, learning the ins and outs of a counteroffer and understanding this negotiation tool is extremely important.
 Always make sure you are working with an experienced agent to help navigate this process to make sure you are getting the best possible outcome for your personal situation.